Aiken Barracks: British Army

 The barracks was established following the Irish Rebellion in 1798 on the site of a disused linen mill located on Parliament Square.
 The oldest building dates back to 1810.

 Arthur Samuel Richardson, a British Army surgeon, died in 1816 aged 38 from a wound he received in the Officers' Mess in Dundalk Barracks.
 His fatal wound was the result of a duel he had with a fellow officer who, allegedly, made a disparaging remark about a young woman of Richardson's acquaintance.
 Richardson's remains were buried in St. Nicholas Green Church graveyard in Dundalk.
 He had the grim distinction of being the last man to die as a result of a duel in Ireland.
-Reports suggest that the incident was more of a barrack-room brawl that a formal duel but his ghost reputedly haunted the Mess afterwards.
+Reports suggest that the incident was more of a barrack-room brawl than a formal duel but his ghost reputedly haunted the Mess afterwards.

+The barracks was rebuilt by the British in 1825, where it accommodated a cavalry regiment.
+The barracks saw varied use over the following 70 years as it was occupied by various units of dragoons, lancers and hussars.
+In 1902 it was once again rebuilt to accommodate a newly established artillery regiment.

 The 28th Brigade Royal Field Artillery and D Squadron of the North Irish Horse were stationed in Dundalk just before the start of the Great War in 1914.
 28th Brigade Royal Field Artillery at that time comprised 122, 123 and 124 Batteries, with the brigade being under the command of 5th Division.

-17th (Reserve) Battalion of the Royal Irish Rifles moved from Ballykinlar to Dundalk in August 1917 before moving to England in April 1918.
-397 Battery Royal Field Artillery was based in Dundalk at the end of the Great War on November 1918.
+17th (Reserve) Battalion of the Royal Irish Rifles moved from Ballykinlar in October 1915 to Dundalk in August 1917 before moving to England in April 1918.
+397 Battery Royal Field Artillery was based in Dundalk at the end of the Great War in November 1918.
 The last British soldiers to occupy the barracks, who were from the Royal Field Artillery, left on 13 April 1922.